mns0/mshankla/content/authors/admin/_index.md

   - course: PhD in Biophysics
     institution: University of Illinois
     year: 2019
-  - course: BSc in Physics minor: Computer Science
+  - course: BSc in Physics
     institution: University of Illinois
     year: 2012